CursorwebGames/2DExtremeMiniGolf/useful/notes.md

 ## Gameplay
 - Decide whether teleporting, if you can teleport back if that would be fun
 - Color design as always
+- Camera calculate to include the ball so is always center

 ## Optimizations
 <!-- - Implement a quadtree